 Burden of Dreams | This is such a great film.
 A documentary about the making of Fitzcarraldo, and a variation on all of that film’s themes — only the madness and the jungle are real.
 I recognise that there’s a commitment involved here as you might not have seen Fitzcarraldo itself.
 Both films stand (stratospherically) on their own.

-I’ve included a clip to try and tilt the scales.
-In it, Werner Herzog describes what the jungle has come to mean to him as he struggles against it and not without some guilt at believing it could be tamed by will.
+I’ve included a clip to try and tip the scales.
+In it, Werner Herzog describes what the jungle has come to mean to him as he struggles against it and not without some shame at believing it could be tamed by will.

 Off-label uses: for ambition, for remembering your responsibility to yourself.